-The OTCQX, OTCQB and OTC Pink marketplaces represent U.S. and global public companies that are traded in the U.S. off the exchanges.
-Investors in the OTCQX, OTCQB and OTC Pink marketplaces can buy and sell securities in a manner almost identical to that of trading NYSE or NASDAQ securities, through the broker of their choice (institutional, online, retail).
+The OTCQX, OTCQB and Pink markets represent U.S. and global public companies that are traded in the U.S. off the exchanges.
+Investors in the OTCQX, OTCQB and Pink markets can buy and sell securities in a manner almost identical to that of trading NYSE or NASDAQ securities, through the broker of their choice (institutional, online, retail).

 - Inter-dealer Quotation/Trading Systems (e.g., OTC Markets Group’s OTC Link® ATS)

-Each of these participants plays a role in providing information to the marketplace, facilitating liquidity, and driving price transparency.
+Each of these participants plays a role in providing information to the market, facilitating liquidity, and driving price transparency.

-Companies that qualify and are current in their financial disclosure may choose to apply to OTC Markets Group’s best marketplace, OTCQX.
-These companies have the highest average market cap and most liquidity of all the marketplaces.
-Small and developing companies may report to a U.S. regulator and trade on the OTCQB marketplace, although there are no minimum financial standards.
-All other companies trade on OTC Pink, which is the default marketplace for broker-dealers who want to trade a security.
-There is a wide spectrum of securities that provide variable reporting on this marketplace.
+Companies that qualify and are current in their financial disclosure may choose to apply to OTC Markets Group’s best market, OTCQX.
+These companies have the highest average market cap and most liquidity of all the markets.
+Small and developing companies that report to a regulator may trade on the OTCQB market.
+All other companies trade on Pink, which is the default market for broker-dealers who want to trade a security.
+There is a wide spectrum of securities that provide variable reporting on this market.

 Broker-Dealers – FINRA registered broker-dealers may participate in the market by executing client orders and principal orders.
 Broker-dealers earn revenues from commissions charged on orders, the bid (buy) and ask (sell) spread (the difference between what an investor is willing to buy and sell for a security), and principal trading (investing the firm’s capital in an investment/trading strategy).